Ahmad Shah Durrani: Encounters with the Qing (1763–1764, 1768–1769)

-Fazil Biy, the ruler of Khujand, and other Kyrgyz chieftains pleaded to Ahmad Shah to aid them against Qing expansionism.
+Numerous Central Asian rulers such as Fazil Biy, the ruler of Khujand, Irdana Biy, the ruler of Kokand, and even a Kazakh Sultan pleaded to Ahmad Shah Durrani, the ruler of the Durrani Empire, to aid them against Qing expansionism.
 Ahmad Shah accepted the call for aid, and began preparing by occupying the regions between Tashkent and Kokand in 1763, though later withdrawing as it became clear the Qing did not intend to invade.
+Later emissaries from the Russian Empire also attempted to encourage the Afghans to commit to an anti-Qing campaign, but withdrew after arriving at Herat upon learning Ahmad Shah was committed to a campaign in India in 1764 with no clear intention of advancing north.

 In 1763, Ahmad Shah had dispatched an embassy to the Qing.
 His aims are unknown, however, an embassy allowed Ahmad Shah to establish himself as an emperor.
 The letter he sent to the Qing emperor Qianlong is missing, but based on the Qing reply, the letter was likely dedicated to his conquests, victory at Panipat, and Qing expansion.
 The letter positioned Ahmad Shah's expansions as bringing order and stability to areas overrun with rebels and lawlessness, referring to his campaigns in Iran and India.
 The battle of Panipat was strongly detailed in the letter, in what was likely a fath-nama, meaning a victory letter or declaration to celebrate a victory.
 The Qing emperor ignored the implied threat.

 In the second part of the letter, Qianlong appeared much more defensive, justifying the Qing conquest of the Dzungars and the Altishahr Khojas.
 He accused them of causing devastation and laying false accusations against him.
 A report also suggests Ahmad Shah considered the territories the Qing claimed actually belonged to the Muslims.
 In reality, Ahmad Shah possibly wanted to establish spheres of influence, which was similarly done with the Ottomans who had divided Iran between them, and a treaty with Bukhara that had established the Amu Darya as the border.

 Why has your Khan dispatched you?
 Has your Khan not sent you to appear at an audience with the brilliance of our Great Lord?
 Our Great Lord is the ruler who has united All under Heaven.
 Besides you Afghans, as soon as people from the West, Russia, even the former Zunghars came, all of them promptly prostrated themselves before the Great Lord.
 He is like Heaven; do you not bow before Heaven?